HackTricks-wiki/hacktricks/windows-hardening/stealing-credentials/README.md

 ## **Active Directory Credentials - NTDS.dit**

-**The Ntds.dit file is a database that stores Active Directory data**, including information about user objects, groups, and group membership.
-It includes the password hashes for all users in the domain.

-The important NTDS.dit file will be **located in**: _%SystemRoom%/NTDS/ntds.dit_\
-This file is a database _Extensible Storage Engine_ (ESE) and is "officially" composed by 3 tables:

-* **Data Table**: Contains the information about the objects (users, groups...)
-* **Link Table**: Information about the relations (member of...)
-* **SD Table**: Contains the security descriptors of each object
+The **NTDS.dit** file is known as the heart of **Active Directory**, holding crucial data about user objects, groups, and their memberships.
+It's where the **password hashes** for domain users are stored.
+This file is an **Extensible Storage Engine (ESE)** database and resides at **_%SystemRoom%/NTDS/ntds.dit_**.

+Within this database, three primary tables are maintained:

+- **Data Table**: This table is tasked with storing details about objects like users and groups.
+- **Link Table**: It keeps track of relationships, such as group memberships.
+- **SD Table**: **Security descriptors** for each object are held here, ensuring the security and access control for the stored objects.

 More information about this: [http://blogs.chrisse.se/2012/02/11/how-the-active-directory-data-store-really-works-inside-ntds-dit-part-1/](http://blogs.chrisse.se/2012/02/11/how-the-active-directory-data-store-really-works-inside-ntds-dit-part-1/)